cheahang-chan/legato/README.md

 5. Use the paid command to mark a user as paid for their split.
 6. Use the paycheck/paychecks command to view peoples paychecks.
 7. Use the drop command to view current/all drops in the server.
+8. Use the owe list command to view how much you/user owes everyone.
 Each command should be pretty self explanatory.
 ```